jamaliumair/jamaliumair/README.md

 ---

 - 🌱 I’m currently learning MERN Stack Development
+- 🔭 I love working on innovative projects that push the boundaries of technology.
+- 🚀 I am enthusiastic about learning new technologies and improving my coding practices.
 - 💬 Ask me about JavaScript, Next.js
 - 📫 How to reach me: jamaliumair957@gmail.com
 - 📄 Know about my experiences: https://github.com/jamaliumair